GJeeh/Bomb-Assault/README.md

  -Losing a life grants you a bonus click.
 So you'll need to sacrifice some lives in order to keep going.<br>
  -Defusing a bomb grants you a bonus click.<br>
  -Reaching certain scores grant you extra lives and clicks.<br>

+ **Installation:**
+ 1. Clone or download the git onto your computer.
+ 2. Open the "index.html" file in the docs folder to play the game.

 UML:<br>
 <img src="/docs/images/UML.png">